 - Since 2003, the D.C.
 Circuit Judicial Conference has recognized those firms where at least 40% of the attorneys perform 50 or more pro bono hours during the previous year.
 Covington has achieved this so-called “40 at 50” benchmark each year.
 This year, 51% of the firm’s DC attorneys reported 50 or more pro bono hours.

-- Law360 designated Covington as a 2012 Pro Bono Firm of the Year, noting that dedication to the responsibility of pro bono service “permeates culture of Covington.”
-Law360 previously named Covington as a 2010 Pro Bono Firm of the Year.
+- Law360 designated Covington as a 2013 Pro Bono Firm of the Year, noting that the firm has “spearheaded the fight against government-sanctioned discrimination in the past year.”
+Law360 previously named Covington as a Pro Bono Firm of the Year in 2010 and 2012.